janvanwassenhove/GPT-Chatbot/README.md

 # GPT-Chatbot

+A custom and personalized chatbot, based on your own data, powered by GPT (using the API token).

-# Setup and runnning the applciation
+# Setup and runnning the application

 ## Open API key
 Define your OPENAI_API_KEY as a system variable.